tkrop/go-testing/perm/README.md

 # Package testing/perm

-Goal of this package is to provide a small framework to simplify tests based on permutating a test parameter.
+Goal of this package is to provide a small framework to simplify tests based on permutations of a test parameter.
 This is helpful when a test input must be checked in all known orders with differing outcomes depending on the order.

 This was mainly developed to validate the setup functions of the [mock](../mock)